 Fatigue Symptoms.
 Is there a relationship between fatigue and food intolerance?

 Yes, there is, although an intolerance does not always necessarily cause your fatigue.
-If you have poorly suffered from fatigue but have not identified what is causing these issues, then you may have a food intolerance.
+If you have suffered from fatigue but have not identified what is causing these issues, then you may have a food intolerance or allergy currently undiagnosed.

-Food Intolerances are a lot more common than most people realise, as there are many people around the world and in the UK not knowing that they are living with a food intolerance.
-Once you have identified your intolerances, however, there are ways to manage it, and if you successfully avoid the offending food item, your fatigue may disappear.
+Food Intolerances and allergies are a lot more common than most people realise, as there are many people around the world and in the Ireland not knowing that they are living with food intolerance.
+Once you have identified your intolerances, however, there are ways to manage them, and if you successfully avoid the offending food item, your fatigue may disappear.

 What is Fatigue?

 Fatigue is a common symptom which people suffer from, but it can be highly subjective.
 It is also known by many as tiredness, and can often be alleviated by sleep and a period of rest.
 However, if your fatigue is caused by food intolerance, then it will keep coming up.